morganhvidt/find-my-blocks/src/readme.txt

 == Changelog ==

+1.3.0
+- Sorts the list of the navigation alphabetically.
+- Sorts the list of pages alphabetically.
+- Some updates to styling to bring more inline with Gutenberg and WordPress core.

 1.2.0
-* Adds a Filter Input to allow you to filter blocks in the menu.
+- Adds a Filter Input to allow you to filter blocks in the menu.
-* Updates the style of the header to be just a little bit nicer.
+- Updates the style of the header to be just a little bit nicer.
-* Adds a loading screen so that you are not bored waiting for the page to load.
+- Adds a loading screen so that you are not bored waiting for the page to load.

 1.1.0
-* Adds a message to notify the amount of times a block has been used in a post.
+- Adds a message to notify the amount of times a block has been used in a post.
-* Removes some old, unused functionality.
+- Removes some old, unused functionality.

 1.0.0
-* Initial Release
+- Initial Release